Free-Running Ring Quantum Cascade Laser with 50 kHz Linewidth: Results

 The FN-PSD of the QCL is mostly dominated by flicker frequency noise at all frequencies, except at high frequencies close to 1~MHz where white frequency noise can be observed but originates from detection limits in our setup.
 Below 10~Hz, we also see an increase of the frequency noise which we attribute to environmental mechanical/vibrational perturbations that can typically be associated to the chiller used, the dry air flow in the housing of the laser to prevent water condensation, etc. A comparison of the experimental data in the 10~Hz -- 1~MHz region with a fitted function composed of flicker and white frequency noise defined by:

 where $\alpha$ is the flicker noise coefficient, and $h_0$ is the white noise coefficient, shows that flicker frequency noise is the main contribution behind the noise properties of the laser.
 From the fit, we can extract the noise type coefficients which are found to be $\alpha = 3.1 \times 10^7$~Hz$^2$ and $h_0 = 38$~Hz$^2$/Hz.
 The latter is a particularly interesting value as it is linked to the intrinsic linewidth $\Delta \nu_\text{Int}$ of the laser via the relation $\Delta \nu_\text{Int} = \pi h_0$.
 The obtained value for $h_0$ using the fitting procedure is underestimated as the measured FN-PSD profile only begins to exhibit white noise features at frequencies close 1~MHz.
 However, from the experimental data, we can give an upper limit of $h_0$ which we evaluated to be slightly below 100~Hz.
 This corresponds to an intrinsic linewidth of the QCL of less than 300~Hz.
-This upper limit is compatible with analytical predictions we derived from Refs.~\cite{Cappelli-optica-2015,meng-natphot-2021}, which suggest an intrinsic linewidth of less than 10~Hz due to the device's high intracavity power and low total losses.
-Compared to a Fabry-Perot QCL emitting a single frequency mode~\cite{Cappelli-optica-2015}, this represents a theoretical improvement by approximately a factor of 40.
+This upper limit is compatible with analytical predictions we derived from Refs.~\cite{Cappelli-optica-2015,meng-natphot-2021} (see Supplementary Materials), which suggest an intrinsic linewidth of less than 10~Hz due to the device's high intracavity power and low total losses.
+Compared to Fabry-Perot QCLs emitting a single frequency mode such as in Ref.~\cite{Cappelli-optica-2015}, our ring QCL device shows a higher Q-factor value estimated to be 8200, which represents a 60\% increase (see Supplementary Materials).
+Consequently, an improved intrinsic linewidth is expected for such ring QCL devices~\cite{jin-natphot-2021}, even if higher output power would be achieved.
 Further investigation would be necessary to carefully evaluate experimentally the intrinsic linewidth, but such measurements can be technically demanding as it often requires more sophisticated experimental setups~\cite{Bartalini-prl-2010,Bartalini-oe-2011,Cappelli-optica-2015}.